ghoti143/resume/README.md

 **Staff Software Engineer at GE Digital**
 April 2015 - Present
 * Developed features for the Asset Performance Management software suite using the latest JavaScript libraries and .NET Core webservices.
+* built RESTful APIs using C# and .NET Core
-* Utilized Docker containerization to provide consistent development environments.
+* Utilized Docker containerization to provide consistent development environments
-* TypeScript UI automation testing w selenium
+* built UI automation tests using TypeScript and Protractor.
 * lead team to transition from TfS SCM and build tools to GitHub and Jenkins
-* sass
+* implemented wireframes and designs using html5 and sass
-* service oriented architecture (?)
+* mentored junior developers through code reviews and promoting best practices
+* developed processing and execution services focused on scalability and performance

 Consultant at EOS New York
 Dates?
-* aws web services, lambda
+* stood up a test network using aws web services
-* docker containers
+* used docker containers to reduce spin up time of new servers
-* mongodb
+* used mongodb queries to glean meaninful information from large data set
-* react eos io
+* built a react eos io
 * blockchain
 * es6
 * cssjs